nikolaswise/transportation-service-plan/src/lib/01_Introduction.md

 Stage 1 TSP Update was a part of the City's Comprehensive Plan update process and a component of the state's Periodic Work Plan Task 4.
 It included Goals, Policies, Projects and Programs and a Financial Plan.
 It was adopted by City Council in June 2016.

 The Stage 2 TSP Update was a part of the City's Comprehensive Plan update and changes were made to implement the Comp Plan, as well as reflect adopted plans and classification changes since the last update in 2007.
-Periodic Work Plan Task 5.
-It was adopted by City Council in December 2016.
+Periodic Work Plan Task 5 was adopted by City Council in December 2016.

 TSP Stage 3 TSP Update is incorporating regional information, updating geographic policies and objectives, updating objectives, adding a few policies, changes to street classification for traffic, transit and emergency response, modal plans, and other changes as identified.
 There is also parallel staff process to reformat the document and create a new user friendly digital document.